-The Research Library has a large collection of historic images and photos as well as field notes and diaries recounting research expeditions, collecting trips, and conservation work by early Museum naturalists.
+The Research Library has a large collection of historic photographs, field notes, and diaries that document research expeditions, collecting trips, and conservation work by early Museum naturalists.

-In addition, rare books and fine art in our Archives and Special Collections have been digitized as part of our conservation work, and we are making low resolution digital versions of these treasures available online.
+Our Archives and Special Collections include rare books and fine art that have been digitized as part of our conservation work, and we are actively working to make digital versions of these treasures available online.

 Many volunteers, staff members, and library interns have contributed to the conservation, digitization, and cataloging of these treasures.

 Herpetologist Laurence Klauber kept meticulous records of his work.
 The Research Library houses this special collection in addition to the Klauber Herpetological Library.
-Over 12,000 pages (43 volumes) of Klauber's field notes from 1923 to 1967 have been scanned by the Herpetology Department, and a crowd-sourcing project to transcribe and tag the hand-written notes has been created.
+Over 12,000 pages (43 volumes) of Klauber's field notes from 1923 to 1967 have been scanned and transcribed by the Herpetology Department and are available on the Internet Archive.
 More

 Our entire collection of 1094 large format slides, depicting the native plants of California painted by A. R. Valentien between 1908 and 1918, has been digitized.
 The history of this collection and a small number of the paintings are shown at our Plant Portraits exhibition pages.
 In addition, the Balboa Park Commons hosts an online gallery of these images.
 More